Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Ablation Studies

 \subsection{Model-ACT vs Layer-ACT}

-\autoref{ca-act_cmp} shows that Layer-ACT performs similarly or better compared to Model-ACT.
-In particular, Model-ACT has a similar processing pattern to the COCONUT model \citep{hao2024traininglargelanguagemodels}, passing the hidden states from the model output to the input.
-Therefore, a similar reasoning behavior is expected.
-A notable difference is observed when these types of ACT are applied to ARMT.
-However, it is important to note that training was stopped after 30,000 steps, and the model with MACT augmentation did not have sufficient time to fully converge.
-All models in this experiment adhered to these training restrictions to ensure a fair comparison.
+ACT performs similarly to or better than Model-ACT.
+Model-ACT processes hidden states, as in the COCONUT model \citep{hao2024coconut}, by feeding them back into the input, so similar reasoning behavior is expected.
+A difference appears when these variants are applied to ARMT.
+However, training was stopped after 30,000 steps, and the MACT-augmented model may not have had enough time to fully converge.
+All models in this experiment followed these restrictions for a fair comparison.